ivanjunckes/ad-book/README.md

 ```
 Enter your Github *username* and *password*.

-After cloning the project go to the folder ad-book.
+After cloning the project go to the folder *ad-book*.

 ## Build and run the project
 Build the project using maven with the command: